meltmedia/notconf-live-project/source/readme.md

 # Stop!
-Did you duplicate this folder?
+Did you copy this folder?
-You should make sure you duplicate this folder and change the name to your GitHub username.
+You should make sure you use the CLI tool to create your own submission!
+  ./bin/yeehaw create <your github username> <source github user (optional)>